-You spend a third of your life sleeping, and the sleep you get directly affects the quality of the other two-thirds.
+You spend a third of your life sleeping, which is why the right mattress can make the other two thirds that much better.
 Real, natural, sleep fuels the human body, and with a quality mattress you can wake up after a great night's sleep feeling refreshed and ready to take on the day.
-That's why getting a great mattress is key.
-Whether it's for the master bedroom or the guest room, a proper mattress can provide the rest you need to keep you energized throughout a long day.
-If your mattress has lots of lumps or dips, it might be time for a new one.
-Before you choose a mattress, make sure you research which kind works best for you.
+Whether it's for the master bedroom or the guest room or your child’s room, a proper mattress can provide the rest you need to keep you energized throughout a long day.
+Picking the right mattress is much like buying a new car or your new home, making the right investment results in making your life better for several years.
+Our goal is to help you find the right mattress because Sears knows how much your dreams matter to you.

 Why buy a new mattress?